Sarah Miriam Peale: Life

 In 1847, ill health caused her to relocate to St. Louis where she became independently successful, one of America's first professional female artists able to earn her living through her work.
 Most of her work from this era is in private hands.
 Around 1860, she shifted her subjects from portraits back to still-life, but with a natural arrangement rather that the formal ones of her earlier years.

 She returned to her hometown in 1878, living out her last years there with her sisters Anna Claypoole (died 1878) and Margaretta Angelica (died 1882).
 Like her sister Margaretta, she never married.
 She died in 1885, aged 85.
-She is buried at the Gloria Dei (Old Swedes') Church Burial Ground in Philadelphia.

 Several paintings by Peale were included in the inaugural exhibition of the National Museum of Women in the Arts, American Women Artists 1830-1930, in 1987.